NoahB6JS/NoahB6JS/README.md

 - I’m an undergraduate studying Computer Science & Artificial Intelligence.

-- Outside of academics, I’m an avid tennis player and _**the founder and Chair**_ of my university’s first-ever tennis club, which I launched in my first month and grew to 35+ members.
+- Outside of academics, I’m an avid tennis player and _**the founder and Chair**_ of my university’s first-ever tennis club, which I launched in my first month and grew to **35+ members**.

 ##  My Tools & Languages